trjellomangune/NodeJS-Express/README.md

 Status: _500 Internal Server Error_

 ```
-{"error": "Failed to fetch users from the database."}
+{"error": "Failed to fetch user from the database."}
 ```

 <br />